ClarytyLLC/docs/src/docs/aiware/install/cluster.md

    </ul>
    </div>

-This completes the installation of an admin node.
-You can deploy more than one admin node if required for high availability.
-The variable `AIWARE_INIT_TOKEN` will need to be used for the installation and addition of admin nodes.
+This completes the installation of an controller node.
+You can deploy more than one controller node if required for high availability.
+The variable `AIWARE_INIT_TOKEN` will need to be used for the installation and addition of controller nodes.

 HA PostgreSQL databases are not yet available but coming soon.

 ## Engine (Worker) Node

-Please note the IP of the Admin box above and use it for the other systems.
+Please note the IP of the controller node above and use it for the other systems.
 Do this for each engine instance.

 1. Open a Terminal window.